 - Luis Suárez: Controversial Uruguayan striker, formerly of Liverpool, now with Barcelona.
 Has an impeccable goal-scoring record, but also a nasty reputation caused by not one, not two, but three on-field incidents where he bit another player.
 He has also known as a notorious diver.
 In the quarterfinals of the 2010 World Cup, his handball save against Ghana in the final minute of extra time saved Uruguay from defeat after the resulting penalty was missed; Uruguay would win the match on penalties.
 This, of course, made him even more reviled everywhere but in Uruguay.

-- Landon Donovan: Formerly of Everton, now playing for LA Galaxy.
+- Landon Donovan: Formerly of Bayer Leverkusen, the San Jose Earthquakes, Bayern Munich, and Everton, but best known for his long tenure with the LA Galaxy.
 Scored the game winning goal for the USA against Algeria in the 2010 World Cup.
-Due to his skill and the latter accomplishment, he has become arguably the face of US football.
-Recently, he went on a bit of a sabbatical from the middle of 2012 through early 2013, in which he didn't play any soccer and spent the time resting physically and mentally from the game.
-Upon coming back, he's been as dominant as ever (arguably even more so), but had to work to earn his way back onto the US squad.
+Due to his skill and the latter accomplishment, he had arguably become the face of US (men's) soccer.
+Donovan went on a bit of a sabbatical from the middle of 2012 through early 2013, in which he didn't play any soccer and spent the time resting physically and mentally from the game.
+Upon coming back, he was as dominant as ever (arguably even more so), but had to work to earn his way back onto the US squad.
 After being listed as one of the US players for the 2013 CONCACAF Gold Cup (although it was a B-squad roster), he came back to the squad during the Hex (short for "Hexagonal", the six-team final round of CONCACAF World Cup qualifying)... but was stunningly left off the 2014 World Cup roster.
 During the 2014 MLS season, he announced that he would retire at season's end, at the surprisingly early age of 32.
 He went out with a bang, with the Galaxy winning the MLS title.

 - Clint Dempsey: Midfielder who moved back to the States with the Seattle Sounders after a very successful run at Fulham followed by a season at Tottenham, he's the first American to score 50 goals in the Premier League, although he does not have the honor of being the highest-scoring American player in a European League note .
 Currently, he serves as the captain of the US men's national team.
 In his first game as the Captain, he scored the only US goal in their loss to Honduras.
 Rapped under the alias "Deuce" for a Nike ad for the 2006 World Cup.